LegitHomeAssignment/git_anomaly_detector/README.md

 once you activate the virtual env, make sure to change dir to the project directory and use pip install -r requirements.txt in order to install all relevant packages.

 The server will run different anomalies to check whether there is a suspicious behavior inside your github repository and will print the event once one of the anomalies were triggered.

-Once you installed all the packages from the requirements.txt file, please run the following command to run the server: uvicorn main:app --host <host_ip> --port <port_number>
+## Quick Installation
+1. Make sure you have python3 installed
+2. Make sure have virtual env installed (If you don't use pip install virtualenv)
+3. Clone the repository to your local environment and change directory to it
+4. Activate your virtual environment
+5. Install all the packages inside requirements.txt using pip install -r requirements.txt

+## Debugging
+1. Run python main.py (this will run by default on localhost (127.0.0.1) and port 9999)
+2. Install ngrok and run it using: ngrok http 9999 (or any other port you chooses, as long as the app is listening to it)
+3. Once you get a url, go to the relevant git repository and add the webhook with the url received from ngrok.
+4. Choose whether you want to listen to all  events or just specific type of events

+## Running the server in production
+1. Change directory to the project directory.
-for example: uvicorn main:app --host 0.0.0.0 --port 9999.
+2. Run in shell : uvicorn main:app --host <host_ip> --port <port_number> for example: uvicorn main:app --host 0.0.0.0 --port 9999

-If you want to add additional anomalies, what you need to do is:
+## How to expand the current anomalies?
 - go to event_handlers and add a new class that is inheriting from BaseEventHandler.
 - Inside your class constructor make sure to write the event type you are interested in (push,team,repository etc). if the event_type does not exist inside EventTypes enum please add it.
 - If the action type you want to subscribe (create,delete, etc..) to is not listed inside ActionTypes enum, please add it there.